MahdiNouraie/Bayesian-Stability-Selection/README.md

 ### Overview of Files:

 **1. `Synthetic_data.R`**
-This script generates synthetic the synthetic data sets in the paper, applies stability selection using elastic net, and tracks the selection frequencies of variables across data sets.
-At the end, the Bayesian stability selection is used to infer inclusion probabilities for variables. ()
+This script generates the synthetic datasets used in the paper, applies stability selection via elastic net, and tracks variable selection frequencies across datasets.
+Bayesian stability selection is employed at the end to infer the inclusion probabilities of variables.

 **2. `Riboflavin.R`**
-This script applies stability selection using RLARS on the riboflavin data set.
-It incorporates prior information from a Arashi et al (2021) and employs the Bayesian stability selection to infer inclusion probabilities for the genes.
-It returnes the results reported in Table 2 in the paper.
+This script performs stability selection using RLARS on the riboflavin dataset.
+It incorporates prior information from Arashi et al. (2021) and utilises Bayesian stability selection to infer inclusion probabilities for the genes.
+The script reproduces the results reported in Table 2 of the paper.

 **3. `Rat.R`**
-This script first removes the outlier samples from the rat microarray data, then applies stability selection using LASSO on the cleaned data.
-The Bayesian stability selection is then applied to infer inclusion probabilities for the probes.
-It returns the results reported in Table 4 in the paper.
+This script begins by removing outlier samples from the rat microarray data before applying stability selection using LASSO on the cleaned dataset.
+Bayesian stability selection is then used to infer inclusion probabilities for the probes.
+The script reproduces the results reported in Table 4 of the paper.

 ---